 SA Health has developed a new Challenging Behaviour Incident Dashboard to provide an overview and aid decision making in preventing and safely responding to challenging behaviour.

 The dashboard reports on five key areas including;

 SA Health staff can access the Dashboard by visiting the SA Health QIP Hub.

-SA Health Introduction to preventing and responding to Challenging Behaviour (eLearning – access through the Safety and Quality intranet and the SA Health Digital Media eLearning platform).
+SA Health Introduction to preventing and responding to Challenging Behaviour (eLearning) available through local online education platforms

 This eLearning course is intended as an introduction to all staff on what is challenging behaviour and the type of strategies that can be put into place to prevent, and when necessary respond to these incidents.
 See the eLearning guide (PDF 582KB) for a list of core elements and sample pages.
 The course will take approximately one hour to complete.